Alauddin Khalji: Relation with Hindus

-Relationships with Jains
+Relation with Jains

 Per Jain sources, Alauddin held discussions with Jain sages and once specially summoned Acharya Mahasena to Delhi.
 There was no learned Digambracarya in North India during this period and Mahasena was persuaded by Jains to defend the faith.
 Alauddin was impressed by his profound learning and asceticism.
 A Digambara Jain Purancandra was very close to him and the Sultan also maintained contacts with the Shwetambara sages.
 The Jain poet Acharya Ramachandra Suri was also honored by him.

 Kharataragaccha Pattavali, completed in 1336–1337, details atrocities on Jains under his reign including destruction of a religious fair in 1313 while capturing Jabalipura (Jalor).
 The conditions seem to have changed a year later.
 Banarasidas in Ardhakathanaka mentions that Jain Shrimala merchants spread over North India and in 1314, the sons of a Shrimala and others along with their cousins and a huge congregation of pilgrims were able to visit a temple at Phaludi despite Ajmer and its neighbourhood being under siege by Muslim forces.